Davis scores 46 against former team as Lakers beat Pelicans

 TIP-INS

-Pelicans: Zion Williamson did some work before the game, taking part in some 3-on-3 drills … Ingram, Ball and Josh Hart were welcomed back with a video during the first timeout.
+Pelicans: Ingram, Ball and Josh Hart were welcomed back with a video during the first timeout. … E’Twaun Moore scored 16 poionts and Derrick Favors added 15 points and 14 rebounds. … Zion Williamson did some work before the game, taking part in some 3-on-3 drills.

-Lakers: It is the first time this season Los Angeles has had a winning streak of four games or more. … James had eight assists in the first quarter.
+Lakers: Los Angeles is 18-0 when facing teams with a losing record. … It is the fourth time this season Los Angeles has had a winning streak of four games or more. … James had eight assists in the first quarter.
 The last Lakers player to have eight or more in the first 12 minutes was Kobe Bryant, who had eight against Cleveland on Jan.
 15, 2015.

 UP NEXT